 An exquisite city of gardens and golf

-Take a look at the “City of Gardens” and its 10,000 acres of parks and public gardens.
-Stroll Anderson Japanese Gardens, a 12-acre treasure featuring waterfalls, ponds, paths, quiet corners and 16th century Sukiya-style structures, including a teahouse and guesthouse.
-It was voted the best Japanese garden in North America.
-Explore 150 acres of unusual trees, shrubs and perennials at Klehm Arboretum and Botanic Garden.
+Rockford has been dubbed “City of Gardens” because of its 4,000 hectares of parks and public gardens.
+Stroll Anderson Japanese Gardens, a 5-hectare treasure featuring waterfalls, ponds, paths, quiet corners and 16th century sukiya-style structures, including a teahouse and guesthouse (visit on a Tuesday for live music in the evening).
+Explore 60 hectares of unusual trees, shrubs and perennials at Klehm Arboretum and Botanic Garden.
 Visit historical gardens reflecting those of the late 1800s at Midway Village Museum and Tinker Swiss Cottage Museum.
-Don’t miss the Nicholas Conservatory and Gardens, overlooking the Rock River’s nature path, is the third largest conservatory in Illinois.
+Don’t miss the Nicholas Conservatory and Gardens overlooking the Rock River’s nature path; it’s the third largest conservatory in Illinois.

-For outdoor adventure be sure to try the new Zip Rockford, a state-of-the-art zipline tour located in downtown Rockford.
-Go kayaking along the Rock River with Rocktown Adventures or try wake boarding at the newly opened West Rock Wake Park.
+For an outdoor thrill, try Zip Rockford, a state-of-the-art zipline tour.
+Go kayaking along the Rock River with Rocktown Adventures, or try wake boarding at West Rock Wake Park.
 You can swim, bike, hike or kayak in Rock Cut State Park’s 1,251 hectares.
 If you’re a golfer, then Rockford is paradise.
 Thanks to the quantity and quality of courses available, this city can be counted among the best for golf (try Sinnissippi or Alpine Hills courses).
 And don’t forget the kids: Magic Waters Waterpark is an exciting way to cool off.

 Rockford was first called "Village of Midway" because it's midway between Chicago and Galena.

 Rockford has a large Swedish population and is home to the Stockholm Inn, which serves thousands of Swedish pancakes a year.